 Going forward, whoever can really define the middle road between public and private sector, in a way that works for everyone, will have the next election sewn up.
 This is where the Lib-Dems have failed and it should be where they are leading the way.
-Government should be the referee between public and private, it should ensure that workers are paid and treated fairly but not to the point where private enterprise is stifled.
-It’s role should be one of balance.
+Government should be the referee between public and private to ensure that workers are paid and treated fairly but not to the point where private enterprise is stifled.
+Its role should be to provide balance.

 So, going forward, here a few suggestions to improve and revitalise politics and the economy.
-Firstly, the whole political system needs reform.
-The House of Lords has to go, the class system is the biggest obstacle to creating a society that works for everyone, and as long as it is maintained by government, then the division between rich and poor is going to grow wider until it leads to revolution.
-This might have happened in Britain after WW2 but the creation of better employment practices and the welfare state by Labour, probably stopped it.
+The House of Lords has to go, the class system is the biggest obstacle to creating a society that works for everyone and as long as it is maintained by government, then the division between rich and poor is going to grow wider until it leads to revolution.
+This might have happened in Britain after WW2 but the creation of better employment practices and the welfare state by Labour probably stopped it.

-Labour are the creation of the working classes, although you would hard pushed to find many working-class on the Labour front bench these days.
-They are traditionally the supporters of the public sector and are often portrayed as the enemy of business and the private sector.
+Labour are the traditionally the party of the working classes although, you would hard pushed to find many working-class on the Labour front bench these days.
+They are perceived as the supporters of the public sector and are often portrayed as the enemy of business and the private sector.

 Come to think of it, maybe we should privatise the government, at least then we would be able to sack those who don’t do the job they’re supposed to do instead of having to wait until the next general election.

 Realistically, what do we need to run the country?
 A good accountant to manage and distribute taxes.
 Then what???
 Why do we need all these government ministers and politicians?
-Wouldn’t we be better off employing people to run our services.
-Wouldn’t it make more sense to have someone who has worked in education or health, and spent most of their life working their way up through the system to be the Minister for Health or Education.
-Someone who actually has years of experience in the field and not some upper class twat who never did a day’s work in their life, and only got the job because they were ‘bessy’ mates with the PM through college.
+Wouldn’t we be better off employing people to run our services and wouldn’t it make more sense to have someone who has worked in education or health, and spent most of their life working their way up through the system, to be the Minister for Health or Education.
+Someone who actually has years of experience in the field and not some upper class twat who never did a day’s work in their life and only got the job because they were best mates with the PM through college.

 Going back to the economy and the global capitalist system, I also think it is time to start putting up a few trade barriers.
-I really think there should be a ban on global corporations and if we can’t ban them, we should make them return 50% of their profits to the country they trade in, regardless of where they are based.
+I really think there should be a ban on global corporations and if we can’t ban them, we should make them return a percentage of their profits to the country they trade in regardless of where they are based.

 So, what do you think?
 Comments, as usual, are welcome.